-Secondary Device Configuration (ADAS1000-3)
+Secondary Device Configuration

-- 1. Write 1 configures the FRMCTL register to output five words per frame/packet.
-The frame/packet of words consists of the header, three ECG words, and lead-off.
+- 1. Write 1 configures the FRMCTL register to output seven words per frame/packet.
+The frame/packet of words consist of the header, five ECG words, and lead-off.
 The frame is configured to always send, irrespective of ready status.
-The secondary device ADAS1000-3 is in electrode mode format with a data rate of 2 kHz. - 2.
+The secondary device ADAS1000-2 is in electrode mode format with a data rate of 2 kHz. - 2.
 Write 2 configures the CMREFCTL register to receive an external common mode from the primary device. - 3.
-Write 3 addresses the ECGCTL register, enabling all channels into a gain of 1.4, low noise mode.
-It configures the device as a secondary device, in gang mode and driven from the CLK\IN input source (derived from primary device ADAS1000).
-The ADAS1000-3 secondary device is also put into conversion mode in this write, but waits for the SYNC\GANG signal from the primary device before it starts converting.
+Write 3 addresses the ECGCTL register, which powers up the device and enables all channels to a gain of 1.4 in low noise mode.
+This action configures the device as a secondary device in gang mode, driven from the CLK\IN input source (derived from the primary device, ADAS1000).
+The ECGCTL register write also enables conversions in the secondary device.
+This write operation can be broken into two steps, for example, power-up and configure in one write, followed by another write to enable conversions. - 4.
+Write 4 is a read of the contents of the OPSTAT register to assess if the PLL is locked.
+The PLL must be confirmed locked prior to initiating conversions in the primary device.
+Otherwise, the secondary device may not be fully powered on and may miss the sync pulse from the primary device.

-Primary Configuration (ADAS1000)
+Primary Device Configuration

-Write 4 configures the FRMCTL register to output seven words per frame/packet (note that this differs from the number of words) in a frame available from the secondary device).
-The frame/ packet of words consists of the header, five ECG words, pace, respiration magnitude, and lead-off.
+Write 5 configures the FRMCTL register to output nine words per frame/packet (note that this differs from the number of words in a frame available from the secondary device).
+The frame/packet of words consists of the header, five ECG words, pace, respiration magnitude, and lead-off.
 In this example, the frame is configured to always send irrespective of ready status.
-The primary, ADAS1000, is in vector mode format with a data rate of 2 kHz.
-Similar to the secondary device, the primary device could be configured for electrode mode; the host controller would then be required to make the lead calculations.
+The primary device, ADAS1000, is in vector mode format with a data rate of 2 kHz.
+Similar to the secondary device, the primary device may be configured for electrode mode; the host controller would then be required to make the lead calculations.

-- Write 5 configures the CMREFCTL register for CM = WCT = (LA + LL + RA)/3; RLD is enabled onto RLD\OUT electrode.
+- Write 6 configures the CMREFCTL register for CM = WCT = (LA + LL + RA)/3; RLD is enabled onto RLD\OUT electrode.
 The shield amplifier is enabled.
-The CM = WCT signal is driven out of the primary device (CM\OUT) into the secondary device (CM\IN). - 2.
-Write 6 addresses the ECGCTL register, enabling all channels into a gain of 1.4, low noise mode.
+The CM = WCT signal is driven out of the primary device (CM\OUT) into the secondary device (CM\IN). - 3.
+Write 7 addresses the ECGCTL register, powering up the device, enabling all channels into a gain of 1.4, low noise mode.
 It configures the device as a primary device in gang mode and driven from the XTAL input source.
-The ADAS1000 primary device is set to differential input, which places it in analog lead mode.
-This ECGCTL register write puts the primary device into conversion mode, where the device sends an edge on the SYNC\GANG pin to the secondary device to trigger the simultaneous conversions of both devices. - 3.
-Write 7 issues the read command to both devices to start putting the converted and decimated data out on the respective SDO pins. - 4.
+The ADAS1000 primary device is set to differential input, which places it in analog lead mode. - 4.
+Write 8 is a read of the contents of the OPSTAT register to assess if the PLL is locked.
+The PLL must be confirmed locked prior to initiating conversions in the primary device, otherwise the secondary device may not be fully powered on and may miss the sync pulse from the primary device. - 5.
+If the OPSTAT register confirms the PLL is locked, then Write 9 addresses the ECGCTL register, keeping the configuration from Write 7 and initiating the primary device into conversion mode, where the primary device sends an edge on the SYNC\GANG pin to the secondary device to trigger the simultaneous conversions of both devices. - 6.
+Write 10 issues the read command to start putting the converted and decimated data out on the SDO pin. - 7.
 Continue to issue SCLK cycles to read the converted data at the configured packet data rate.